-Troy & McArthur Jr, only audits privately held companies.
-Concentrating on privately held companies means we are free from public company regulations reporting deadlines, disclosure complexities and risk management issues.
-As a result, we can focus on what really matter to you and your business.
+[COMPANYNAME], only audits privately held companies.
+Concentrating on privately held companies means we are free from public company regulations reporting deadlines, disclosure complexities, and risk management issues.
+As a result, we can focus on what really matters to you and your business.

 Audits are usually performed because an outside third party requires an auditor’s opinion on the financial statements.
-Audits are performed for the purpose of expressing an opinion about whether the financial statements are fairly presented and that they conform with generally accepted accounting principles or another financial reporting framework.
+Audits are performed to express whether the financial statements are fairly presented and that they conform with generally accepted accounting principles or another financial reporting framework.

 There are certain assurances that audits are not designed to provide.
-An audit does not provide assurance on or aim to identify deficiencies in internal control.
-The work performed as part of an audit does give us an understanding of how your company and financial reporting function.
-This means we may be able to identify issues related to internal controls, processes, inefficiencies, cash flows problems as well as company and industry trends.
+An audit does not assure on or aim to identify deficiencies in internal control.
+The work performed as part of an audit gives us an understanding of your company and financial reporting function.
+This means we may be able to identify issues related to internal controls, processes, inefficiencies, and cash flows problems, as well as company and industry trends.
 As a result, the work performed during an audit may allow us to provide you with general business advice based on the insights gained during the engagement.

 Compilations provide the lowest level of assurance of the financial statements services.
 They are often required by outside third parties as well internally by companies.

-In a compilation we assist management in presenting their financial information as financial statements in the proper form.
-Compilations also require us to acquire an understanding of the client’s industry and to obtain specific knowledge about the client.
+In a compilation, we assist management in presenting their financial information as financial statements in the proper form.
+Compilations also require us to understand the client’s industry and obtain specific knowledge about the client.
 Additionally, we read the financial statements and ensure they are free from obvious material errors.
 They provide no expression of an opinion on the financial statements.

 Agreed Upon Procedures

-Agreed upon procedures are performed when the parties involved concur that they want the accountant to perform a specific procedure or set of procedures.
-They can be useful when you or a third party wants some comfort about a specific area such as inventory or cash, but do not need the assurance and related time and expense of a full audit or review.
-Agreed upon procedures can deal with a diverse variety of subject matter such as the quality of collateral or due diligence related to a business acquisition.
-In all cases, agreed upon procedures are solely the responsibility of the parties who specify them and they never provide an opinion on the subject matter or financial statements.
+Agreed-upon procedures are performed when the parties involved concur that they want the accountant to perform a specific procedure or set of procedures.
+They can be useful when you or a third party wants some comfort about a specific area such as inventory or cash but do not need the assurance and related time and expense of a full audit or review.
+Agreed-upon procedures can deal with various subject matters, such as the quality of collateral or due diligence related to a business acquisition.
+In all cases, agreed-upon procedures are solely the parties’ responsibility who specify them, and they never provide an opinion on the subject matter or financial statements.